amplitude/amplitude-docs/content/collections/analytics/en/web-analytics.md

 source: 'https://help.amplitude.com/hc/en-us/articles/25181928085019-Gain-marketing-insights-with-web-analytics'
 landing: false
 ---
-Amplitude’s Web Analytics space acts as a centralized hub where you can track page engagement and session-based metrics using common KPIs, such as page views, session duration, and bounce rate.
+Amplitude’s Out-of-the-box Web Analytics acts as a centralized hub where you can track page engagement and session-based metrics using common KPIs, such as page views, session duration, and bounce rate.
 Custom settings are available to:

 - **Filter by domain**: Filter metrics by a specific domain to target a specific website for analysis.
 - **Track conversions**: Easily define a conversion funnel, enable detailed tracking, and visualize conversion metrics with data tables and charts.
 - **Uncover deeper insights with nested group-bys**: Add additional detail to your top-level channels or campaigns analytics with nested group-bys.

-This article will help you understand how to use this feature and quickly gain insights into your product’s web analytics in Amplitude.

 ## Feature availability

 This feature is available to users on all Amplitude plans.
-See our [pricing page](https://amplitude.com/pricing) for more details.
+See the [pricing page](https://amplitude.com/pricing) for more details.

 ## Before you begin

 If you haven’t already read up on the basics of building charts in Amplitude, you should do so before proceeding.

 ## Analyze industry-standard metrics

-The Web Analytics space offers four sets of insights with default metrics, as well as optional goals or key outcomes, that you are driving users to:
+Out-of-the-box Web Analytics offers four sets of insights with default metrics, as well as optional goals or key outcomes, that you are driving users to:

 - **Traffic by Channel**: Provides an overview of users visiting your product by channel.
 Metrics include visitors, bounce rate, session totals, average session duration, sessions per user, and web analytics views.
 - **Traffic by Campaign**: Provides an overview of the users visiting your product by campaign.
 Metrics include visitors, bounce rate, session totals, average session duration, sessions per user, and any defined goals.